 My rather aggressive reporting on the severe ill-treatment of the Rohingya boatpeoples by the Thai military has finally blown the lid on one of the little known illegal migration.

-the Andaman islands.
+Since late December, the Indian and the south-east Asian press has been reporting the rescue of these boatpeople by the Indian coastguards in the Andaman islands.
 But they were just reporting figures - 107 rescued today and that kind of thing.
 When I returned from a long vacation, I decided to investigate the story that the figures were hinting at.
 What I found was serious stuff - the Thais have developed an unique way of discouraging illegal migration into their country.
 Instead of formally arresting them and then negotiating with Bangladesh and Burma (from where the illegal migrants had come), the Thais were herding these illegal migrants into a detention island, beating them black and blue, then removing the engines off the boats, forcing the migrants back into the boats with little food and water, towing the boats to the high seas and letting them drift.

 Most of the boatpeople were Rohingya Muslims, hence Thais suspect they could join up with their homegrown Muslim militants down south.
 Or that was atleast their plea for such harsh treatment.
 My first BBC expose on 15th January thus rightly carried the caption - "Thais leave boatpeople to die".